Quick question: how much does a new heat pump cost? Hundreds of dollars? Thousands?

 The other side of this cost is that variable-speed systems generally have greatly increased efficiency and comfort.
 Depending on your expected usage of the system, it could be a wise investment.

 A diligent HVAC contractor will check your existing systems to make sure anything they recommend is compatible.
 They’ll also explain the costs and benefits if you upgrade to a variable-speed system and need to match your equipment.

 Heat Pump Capacity and Efficiency

 The capacity of the air conditioning portion of the heat pump is determined by performing a Manual J load calculation of the home.
 All this means is that your contractor will calculate the square footage of the home, along with other relevant factors like the number and size of windows and doors, the height of the ceilings, and other construction factors.
 From this, they can calculate how powerful a system needs to be to properly heat and cool your home.
 Heat pump systems range in capacity from 2-5 tons.

 As the tonnage (power) of the system goes up, so too does the cost.
 However, matching the correct capacity to your home is crucial.

 If you have a two-ton heat pump in a home that requires three tons, for example, it will be running almost constantly and will result in inefficient system usage and hot or cold spots from insufficient power.

 The long-term cost to an incorrect capacity calculation can be more than the system itself.

-Hand in hand with capacity is efficiency.
+This also translates to efficiency.
 Many homeowners have heard about SEER Rating (Seasonal Energy Efficiency Ratio) on the cooling portion of your heat pump.
-This is an efficiency rating that can be compared to miles per gallon on a car.
+This is an efficiency rating that can be compared to miles per gallon in a car.
 Heat pumps can have a SEER rating of 14-20+.